Illinois Extension

 Adult trainees in the Master Naturalist program will:

-This training is for volunteers of Henry, Mercer, Rock Island and Stark counties program.
+This training is for volunteers of Henry, Mercer, Rock Island and Stark counties program with some travel required.

 We are creating a list of interested individuals when the new Hybrid Master Naturalist training is announced.